 In response to a stockholder proposal submitted to a vote of the Company's stockholders in May 2015, the Company's Board of Directors adopted new provisions of the Company's by-laws to allow a stockholder or group of stockholders that meet certain criteria and requirements to nominate candidates for election to the Board and have such persons included in the Company's proxy.
 The basic requirements to be met in order to submit a candidate for election to the Board utilizing proxy access are that a stockholder or group of stockholders comprised of no more than 20 unaffiliated stockholders must have owned at least 3% of the outstanding common stock of the Company for at least 3 years in order to submit a nominee.
 The maximum number of nominees is 20% of the Board or 2 which ever is greater.
-If you wish to utilize the Company's proxy access process, you must submit the information required under the by-laws to the Company first distributed its proxy statement to stockholders for the previous year's Annual Meeting (i.e. April 8, 2017).
+If you wish to utilize the Company's proxy access process, you must submit the information required under the by-laws to the Company not less than one hundred and twenty (120) days nor more than one hundred and fifty (150) days prior to the first anniversary of the date that the Company first distributed its proxy statement to stockholders for the previous year's Annual Meeting (i.e. April 8, 2017).
 Copies of the Company's by-laws are available on the Company's website at www.rangeresources. com or upon request addressed to the Company's Corporate Secretary.
-Any questions regarding the Company's proxy access procesary.
+Any questions regarding the Company's proxy access procedures may be directed to the Company's Corporate Secretary.